USD/IQD rate climb in Baghdad, Erbil - Shafaq News

 USD/IQD rate climb in Baghdad, Erbil

-Shafaq News/ The U.S. dollar (USD) exchange transactions against the Iraqi dinar (IQD) climbed in the markets of Baghdad and Erbil today, Wednesday.
+Shafaq News/ The U.S. dollar (USD) exchange transactions against the Iraqi dinar (IQD) stabilized in the markets of Baghdad and Erbil today, Thursday.

 In Erbil, the USD selling and buying rates settled at 155250 and 154250 IQD to 100, respectively.